 International F-1 students who successfully complete this degree are eligible for an additional 24-month STEM OPT extension to work in the U.S. in an area directly related to their area of study immediately upon completing the customary 12-month post-completion Optional Practical Training (OPT).

 The Department of Digital Art and Design offers the following degrees:

-- B.F.A. in Digital Arts - B.F.A. in Graphic Design
+- B.F.A. in Digital Arts

+- B.F.A. in Digital Arts with Game Design Concentration

+- B.F.A. in Graphic Design

 Digital Arts